hongzicong/qi/README.md

 In classical Chinese thought, **Dao** (道) is the formless principle — the underlying law of the world. **Qi** (器) is the vessel, the concrete instrument through which Dao manifests and acts.

 We adopt this framing for a simple reason: **器以载道** — *the vessel carries the Dao*.
 A world action model encodes a deep understanding of how the world works and how actions ripple through it. **Qi** is the engine that gives this model a body — fast, precise, and real-time — so that understanding can become action.

 ---

-## Contributing

-We welcome contributions.
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on submitting issues, feature requests, and pull requests.

----

-## License

-Qi is released under the [Apache 2.0 License](LICENSE).

----